jfreboud/jfreboud.github.io/_posts/2021-10-06-activation.markdown

 Yet, in our case, the $ Activation $ $ layer $ has no **weights** at all.
 This means we will only have to back propagate the **learning flow**.

-## Backward pass for the learning flow
+## Backward Pass for the Learning Flow

 We assume we have the same setup as in the [first paragraph](#the-activation-neural-structure):